ARTICLES OF INCORPORATION OF PAUL BUNYAN RURAL TELEPHONE COOPERATIVE BEMIDJI, MINNESOTA

 SECTION 5.
 Quorum.
 At an annual or special meeting, fifty (50) members present in person shall constitute a quorum.
 In determining a quorum at any meeting, on a question submitted to a vote by mail, members present in person or represented by mail vote shall be counted.
 If less than a quorum is present at any meeting, a majority of those present in person may adjourn the meeting from time to time without further notice.

 SECTION 6.
 Voting.
 Each member shall be entitled to only one vote upon each matter submitted to a vote at a meeting of the members.
-Whether the vote on questions submitted to the members shall be by hand or voice vote or secret ballot shall be determined by the Board of Directors, except that the election of all directors and officers, amendments, changes in or additions to the Articles of Incorporation, or By-Laws, shall be secret ballot and in conformity with the law.
+Whether the vote on questions submitted to the members shall be by hand or voice vote or secret ballot shall be determined by the Board of Directors, except that the election of all directors and officers, amendments, changes in or additions to the Articles of Incorporation, or By-Laws, shall be by secret ballot and in conformity with the law.
 Members may also vote on any matter by electronic means if an electronic vote is authorized by the Board and provided that the method of electronic voting used shall provide the Board with the ability to authenticate any vote submitted.

 SECTION 7.
-Voting by Mail.
+Absentee Voting.
 Any member who is absent from any annual or special meeting of the members may vote by mail on the ballot herein prescribed, upon any motion, resolution or amendment to be acted upon at such meeting or, if approved by the Board, electronically through any means by which the vote can be authenticated by the Cooperative.
 The ballot shall be in the form prescribed by the Board of Directors of the Cooperative and shall contain the exact text of the proposed motion, resolution or amendment to be acted upon at such meeting and the date of the meeting; and shall also contain spaces opposite the text of such motion, resolution or amendment in which such member may indicate his affirmative or negative vote therein.
-Such member shall express his choice by making an "X" in the appropriate space upon such ballot.
-Such ballot shall be certified to and signed by the member, of an individual, or if a corporation, by the President or Secretary thereof, and when received by the Secretary of the Cooperative, shall be accepted and counted as the vote of the absent member at such meeting.
-If a husband and wife hold a joint membership and are absent from any annual or special meeting of the members, they shall jointly be entitled to vote by mail as provided in this section.
+Such member shall express his choice by making an “X” in the appropriate space upon such ballot.
+When the ballot is received by the Secretary of the Cooperative, it shall be accepted and counted as the vote of the absent member at such meeting.
+If a husband and wife hold a joint membership and are absent from any annual or special meeting of the members, they shall jointly be entitled to vote as provided in this section.
 The failure of any such absent member to receive a copy of any such motion or resolution or ballot shall not invalidate any action which may be taken by the members at any such meeting.